This article describes the current state of child laborers in the district of Tiruvannamalai.

-If the Government stops local child laborers, business owners hire children from other states of the country.
-They are hired for cheap labor, to easily exert physical/verbal dominance, exploitation without consequences (a child will not be as vocal as an adult when sexually assaulted), and their lack of knowledge about labor/human rights.
+When local governments prohibit local child laborers, business owners simply hire children from other states in the country.
+Children are hired for cheap labor, they can more easily be exploited without consequences (a child will not be as vocal as an adult when sexually assaulted), and they generally lack knowledge about labor/human rights.
+Learn more

 According to a recent survey conducted in SHAPE’s project areas, 1 out of 10 children are being forced to work after school.